DUER No Sweat Jogger Review: Casual Travel Pants with Denim DNA

 Pockets & travel perks

-- Two jean-style back pockets plus deep front pockets make them feel familiar, and they fit a large phone without printing.
+- Two jean-style back pockets plus deep front pockets make them feel familiar, like my DUER jeans (but more flexible).
+And, they fit a large phone without it showing through and making me a tourist target.

 - A zippered thigh pocket stores my passport or phone when I’m on a plane, and it sits flat enough that it doesn’t catch on armrests.